-If you’re just dabbling in the zero waste movement, you’re in the right place.
+If you’re just dipping your toes in the zero waste movement, you’re in the right place.
 Practicing zero waste doesn’t have to be an all-or-nothing exercise.
-Read on for five beginner zero waste swaps just about anyone can manage without overwhelming effort.
+Read on for five beginner zero waste swaps just about anyone can manage without overwhelming effort or breaking the bank.

 Have you heard about all the zero waste movements?
 If you’ve been here before, you’ve definitely heard me talk about it.